 Then shortly before 7:00pm, we all went back to the airfield and waited until VeRA was ready.
 Since we were all going airside, there was some debate as to whether we'd all need to provide identification to the airport's security team, however, Geoff Hill — Chairman of the Middleton St George Memorial Association and a real gent if ever I met one — personally vouched for us all and so we made our way into Hanger No. 1.
 I can remember as I walked in through the side door of the hanger that I was acutely aware of what was coming up: the "reveal".

-And there she was: 70' long, 102' across and squatting down on her landing gear looking every inch an angry weapon of war.
+And there she was: 70 feet long, 102 feet across and squatting down on her landing gear looking every inch an angry weapon of war.
 Instantly my mind went back to all the stories and articles I had read about her exploits.
 The lump in my throat took on epic proportions but I forced it back down as I walked up to her.
 As I laid my hand on her fuselage, it was all I could do to hold back the tears: I am an athiest by conviction but I said a prayer to the universe thanking all those souls from all nations who made the ultimate sacrifice.

 As I waited to get to see inside VeRA, I got in conversation with an elderly veteran Lancaster pilot of some 90 years who told me of an incident when his own Lancaster was in the shop and he'd had to borrow one for a mission from a crew who were then on leave.
 The plane was returned riddled with bullet holes, whereupon the original crew, incenced at the damage to their beloved aircraft, engaged in fisticuffs in the officer's mess with his crew.
 When it came to his turn to get inside VeRA, he gingerly climbed the access ladder into the starboard crew hatch and half way up, glanced to his left and said, "Where's the bloody Elsan?", a comment that evoked much hilarity from the rest of us.